TheOddlySeagull/Trin-Pack-Creator/Trin Online Configurator/README.md

 ## Tools Overview

 ### 1. `generate_texture_banner.py`
 Generates credit banners for vehicle textures, including overlays and fixed color panels.
-This is useful for creating visually appealing credits with your name, date, and model name.
+This is useful for creating visually appealing credits with your name, model name, along with creation date.

 #### Features
 - Adds banners with trim names, creator names, and dates.